LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 }
 ```

 When the OS runs the program above, it invokes, or calls, the function `main`.
 A new stack frame is created for `main()`.
 There are two variables `x` and `y` declared in `main`.
 Recall from [Unit 2](02-algo.md) that a variable is a location in the memory which holds a value.
 Thus, the stack frame of `main` will include these two variables.
-We initialize `x` to 1 in the code above, so the value 1 will be placed into the memory location of `x`.
-The variable `y` remains uninitialized, so it will contain whatever value the happen to be in the memory at that time.
+We initialize `x` to 1 in the code above, so the value 1 will be placed in the memory location of `x`.
+The variable `y` remains uninitialized, so it will contain whatever value that happens to be in the memory at that time.

 ![stack](figures/stack/stack.001.png)